PavanRangani/docs/docs/prd/tax/entity-status.md

     - For Trust, It should be `Trustor`, `Trustee` & `Any of the Beneficiary`.
     - If an individual is added to more than one role, all those roles appear together in one record.
     - In case of Joint, show that legal entity name with role.
+  - Signer(s)
+    - Applicable only for `Partnership`, `Foundation`, `Trust` & `Estate`.
+    - Shows checkmark icon in parallel of that role if individual is also signer.
+Otherwise shows `-`.
+[See Individual](https://drive.google.com/file/d/1bkDrxbOCfergjvzp-Bin2o2h22Yg8o8E/view?usp=share_link), [See Joint](https://drive.google.com/file/d/1pfabxViVMzuLcwqROguWpr-vnc422A_p/view?usp=share_link).
+      - For e.g. `John` is added as manager role in the partnership `P1`.
+That partnership has one tax return and `John` is added as a signer.
+So when a user opens the Entity status tab of `John`, the system shows the tax return of partnership `P1` in the entity status tab and shows a checkmark icon in the signer(s) column next to the Manager role.
   - Year
     - Tax return year
   - Form